-Note: The manufacturer is not responsible for any radio or tv interference caused by unauthorized modifications to this equipment.
+Note: The manufacturer is not responsible for any radio or TV interference caused by unauthorized modifications to this equipment.
 Such modifications could void the user's authority to operate the equipment.

-For operation within 5.15-5.25GHz frequency range, it is restricted to indoor environment.
+Operations in the 5.15-5.25GHz band are restricted to indoor usage only.